SCRF-IT/scrf-seller-suite/README.md

 ## What It Does

 You find an item.
 You drop it in.
-Claude tells you whether to flip it, what to charge, and writes every word you need to sell it — listing title, full description, and platform-specific social copy for Instagram, TikTok, Facebook, Twitter/X, and your Skip blog.
+Claude tells you whether to flip it, what to charge, and writes every word you need to sell it: listing title, full description, and platform-specific social copy for Instagram, TikTok, Facebook, Twitter/X, and your Skip blog.

 No subscriptions.
 No web app.
 Runs on your machine.